 £3 a month isn’t much for most people, but if 1000 people gave £3 a month that is £36,000 – almost enough to employ two full-time journalists.

 If 20,000 people gave £3 a month that’s three-quarters of a million pounds a year and Wales would have a national news service worthy of the name.

-Not a penny will go to shareholders as with many other media companies – it will all be invested back into making it the best news service it can possibly be.
+We are not for profit and an independent media company owned entirely within Wales.
+This means that not a penny will go to shareholders as with many other media companies – it will all stay in Wales and be invested back into making it the best news service it can possibly be.